Women in China: Policies on divorce

 The Marriage Law of 1950 empowered women to initiate divorce proceedings.
 According to Elaine Jeffreys, an Australian Research Council Future Fellow and associate professor in China studies, divorce requests were only granted if they were justified by politically proper reasons.
-These requests were mediated by party-affiliated organizations, rather than accredited legal systems.
+These requests were mediated by CCP-affiliated organizations, rather than accredited legal systems.
 Chinese women were praised in society if they refused remarriage and remained alive to take care of their spouse's family.
 Professors Ralph Haughwout Folsom and John H. Minan write that the Marriage Law of 1950 allowed for much flexibility in the refusal of divorce when only one party sought it.
 During the market-based economic reforms, China re-instituted a formal legal system and implemented provisions for divorce on a more individualized basis.

 Jeffreys asserts that the Marriage Law of 1980 provided for divorce on the basis that emotions or mutual affections were broken.
 As a result of the more liberal grounds for divorce, the divorce rates soared.
 As women began divorcing their husbands tensions increased and men resisted, especially in rural areas.
 Although divorce was now legally recognized, thousands of women lost their lives for attempting to divorce their husbands and some committed suicide when the right to divorce was withheld.
 Divorce, once seen as a rare act during the Mao era (1949–1976), has become more common with rates continuing to increase.
 Along with this increase in divorce, it became evident that divorced women were often given an unfair share or housing and property.

 The amended Marriage Law of 2001, which according to Jeffreys was designed to protect women's rights, provided a solution to this problem by reverting to a "moralistic fault-based system with a renewed focus on collectivist mechanisms to protect marriage and family".
 Although all property acquired during a marriage was seen as jointly held, it was not until the implementation of Article 46 of the 2001 Marriage Law that the concealment of joint property was punishable.
 This was enacted to ensure a fair division during a divorce.
 The article also granted the right for a party to request compensation from a spouse who committed illegal cohabitation, bigamy, and family violence or desertion.